jamespwright/jamespwright.com/README.md

 * This website - [View it on GitHub](https://github.com/jamespwright/jamespwright.com)
 * "Wizard Battle Arena" (_private repository_) - a Unity game I'm designing as a way to expand outside of "business" development

+## To Learn
+* [LaTeX](https://en.wikipedia.org/wiki/LaTeX) - a "document preparation system" for creating documents using markup instead of a WYSIWYG application
+* [Blazor](https://blazor.net/) - Blazor uses C# and WebAssembly to allow for the creation of websites written entirely in C# and HTML

 ## Hobbies
 * Software Developer
 * Soccer enthusiast